AlexJReid/blog/content/posts/dynamo-import.md

 When ready to try out an approach with DynamoDB, it's a hassle to then create the items through the AWS Console or CLI.

-So, on my way to work this morning, I hacked together a small utility, `ddbimp`, to ease the process of loading from a spreadsheet of a specific format into a DynamoDB table.
+So, on my way to work this morning, I hacked together a small utility, `ddbimp`, to ease the process of loading from a CSV that follows a specific format into a DynamoDB table.

+## Install and run
 You can install and run it with

 ```